Iced oatmeal cookies bring back memories of childhood. Not only are these cookies delicious they look impressive too! No more store-bought cookies!

 - Add the rolled oats to a food processor and pulse about 10 times.
 Don’t over process, leave some texture.

-- In the bowl of a stand mixer beat the butter on medium-high until fluffy.
+- In the bowl of a stand mixer cream the butter on medium-high until fluffy.

-- Add the brown and granulated sugars and mix on medium-high until the batter becomes fluffy.
+- Add the brown and granulated sugars and mix on medium-high until it becomes fluffy.

 - Add the eggs, one at a time, beating just until the yolk disappears into the batter.

 - Lightly beat in the vanilla.
 Add about half of the dry mixture to the butter and egg mixture, mixing on low speed just until blended.

 - Continue adding the flour mixture until it is fully incorporated.

 - Using a 2 tablespoon size cookie scoop (not heaping – leveled straight across the top of the scoop), roll the dough into balls and place on the prepared baking sheet at least 2 inches apart.